klinejonathan/diving/jb_summary.md

 line, you’ll be able to see the base of the chimney and the first jump, but you’ll still want to run a jump spool or find another way to verify it.

+Before you enter Goodman Siphon from Horseshoe, if you look up near the ceiling you'll find the jump to lost student tunnel.
+It's a fissure crack and barely backmount friendly (but it'll drop you out CHicken Head rock).

 Goodman Siphon is the first marked jump (double arrows) at the base of the Chimney.
 If you’re facing into the cave at the jump, look hard left (9 o’clock) and move up to about 10 o’clock, that’s the start of the siphon (up the small